leaningtech/cheerp-meta/README.md

-duetto-wiki
+cheerp-wiki
 ===========

-A pseudo project to store the wiki for the duetto project
+A pseudo project to store the wiki for the cheerp project